What is Coronavirus?

 We are offering testing to all symptomatic or asymptomatic persons.

-A nasopharyngeal swab will be performed and the SARS-CoV-2 RNA, Qualitative Real-Time RT-PCR test used to detect if the Coronavirus Disease 2019 (COVID-19) is active.
+A nasopharyngeal swab will be performed and the SARS-CoV-2 RNA, Qualitative Real-Time RT-PCR test is used to detect if the Coronavirus Disease 2019 (COVID-19) is active.
 Results are typically available within 1-3 days.
 The test used has been authorized by the FDA under an EUA.
 This type of test is checking for an active COVID-19 infection and should be used for those who currently have symptoms.
+This test meets travel requirements and clearance for essential and healthcare workers.
+We currently do not have rapid testing at our site.

 A blood draw is performed to use the IgG antibody serology test.
 This test may help identify people who may have been previously exposed to or overcame SARS-CoV-2.
 This type of COVID-19 test is for individuals who think they may have had COVID-19 and do not currently have symptoms.
 This test must be performed at least 14 days after having symptoms to be effective.
 Results are typically available within 1-2 days.
 The test used has been authorized by the FDA under an EUA.